Bartholin cyst or abscess

 - You should begin soaking in warm water 1 - 2 days afterward.
 You cannot have sexual intercourse for 4 weeks after surgery.

-- You can use oral pain medicines after the procedure, including narcotics if you need them.
+- You can use oral pain medicines after the procedure.
+Your doctor may prescribe narcotic pain medicines if you need them.

 Your health care provider may recommend that the glands be completely removed if abscesses keep coming back.